Menu

 Price: £275 (Deposit: £100)

-Wood Working for Young People – Autumn 2023
+Wood Working for Young People – Winter 2024

 We offer several different craft learning experiences for those aged 10 and above.
 While we focus on teaching traditional hand skills, we do so in a way to be enjoyable to the young students.

-Our primary courses are the very popular ‘metal work’ (which is jewellery making but for some reason boys do not like it when it is called jewellery making!)
-But we also have a series of wood working classes such as wood working (making things), pyrography (burning pictures in wood) and wood carving.
-Most importantly, we try to work with each individual student to all of them to express themselves while learning a new skill.
+We have a series of wood crafting classes such as wood working (making things), pyrography (burning pictures in wood) and wood carving.
+Most importantly, we try to work with each individual student so all of them toi express themselves while learning a new skill.

 Class Dates (every Thursday):